Marco-Congedo/FourierAnalysis.jl/README.md

 This way *FourierAnalysis* computes the **analytic signal**, from which the **instantaneous amplitude** (envelope) and **instantaneous phase** are obtained, along with several popular *linear* and *non-linear*, *weighted*, *univariate* and *bivariate* statistics, such as
 - **mean amplitude**
 - **mean direction**
-- **phase concentration** (the non-linear version of which is a directional statistic known as **circular mean resultant length**)
+- **phase concentration** (the non-linear version of which is a directional statistic known as *circular mean resultant length*)
 - **comodulation**
-- **coherence** (the non-linear version of which is a synchronization statistic known as **phase-locking values** or **phase coherence**)
+- **coherence** (the non-linear version of which is a synchronization statistic known as *phase-locking values* or *phase coherence*).

-All these measures are provided in a simple and unified fashion, following the conceptual approach previously illustrated in in the context of electroencephalography (EEG) ([Congedo, 2018](https://hal.archives-ouvertes.fr/hal-01868538/document)), for which all default settings have been tailored.
+All these measures are provided in a simple and unified fashion, following the conceptual approach previously illustrated in in the context of electroencephalography ([Congedo, 2018](https://hal.archives-ouvertes.fr/hal-01868538/document)), for which all default settings have been tailored.
 The package has been written with the *do-it-with-one-line* spirit, but without sacrificing full control over relevant options.

 ## Installation